 If you’re still trying to build your own, we’re here to help you out.

-Fire Starter Kit Essentials
+The Fire Starter Kit Essentials

 Relying on one method to get your fire lit while out in the woods won’t work around here.
 We recommend you bring at least five fire starter options to keep you safe and secure just in case.
-Here are some of the essentials to store in your fire starter kit:

 To get a little nerdy, ferro is an alloy that combines iron, cerium, and a small amount of magnesium.
 With the use of a fire striker or the back of your knife or anything sharp, the rod will create an intense spark that’s as hot as 3000 degrees Celsius once you scrape the two together.

 It might require a little bit of technique, but once you get the hang of it, you’ll have a fire burning in your camp in no time.
 The trick really is just to apply a generous amount of pressure to the rod with the striker.
 And voila…you’re spared from hypothermia!

 A lighter will do just fine for many fire lighting situations.
-But you wanna make sure your lighter is up for every task.
-Its uses are already obvious; however, not everyone is aware of the different types.
-Here’s a list of the basic types of lighters:
+You wanna make sure your lighter is up for every task, though.
+Its uses are already obvious, but not everyone is aware of the different types.

-- Torch Lighters
+- Torch lighters

-- Electric Coil Lighters
+- Electric coil lighters

-- Candle Lighters
+- Candle lighters

-- Pipe Lighters
+- Pipe lighters

 Tea Light Candles

 And the best thing about these tea light candles?
 They’re inexpensive.
-So, go ahead and secure yourself a stash from your local Walmart.
+So go ahead and secure yourself a stash from your local Walmart.

 Cotton Balls and Petroleum Jelly

 Fatwood comes from the heartwood of pine trees, the non-living center of the tree’s trunk.
-The stump left on the ground is the primary source of fatwood, which contains a high-concentration of natural resin.
+The stump left on the ground is the primary source of fatwood, which contains a high concentration of natural resin.
 This means fatwood lights quickly even when wet.
 It’s also very wind-resistant and burns hot enough to light larger pieces of wood.